 There is limited government funding for dementia care and we rely on public donations to keep providing these services to all the people that require our support.

-To skydive for free for Approach Dementia Support, we ask that a minimum of £350 is raised in sponsorship money (includes £70 deposit)
+To skydive for free for Approach Dementia Support, we ask for a deposit of £70 and that a minimum of £395 is raised in sponsorship money.

 Email Louise Eagle firstname.lastname@example.org or call 01782 214999 for more information